fbpx

 Wrap up your dinner at our cafe.
 By now you must have made friends with instructors and other participants, so we are sure you have some amazing conversations.

 Then, head back to the Studio for breakfast.
 You will now attend the last and seventh art session on “ surface decoration with Coloured Under-Glazes”.
-The session will be of 2.5 hrs.
+The session will be from 11:30 AM to 2:00 PM.

 After lunch, you can spend the rest of the day at leisure.
 You can pick your favourite thing to do today…finish off your artwork with some guidance from our instructors, head out and take a hike, go shopping, spend a lazy day in a cafe, walk around the flag point for sunset…the choices are endless.
 We will see you back at the Studio at 7 PM for our farewell dinner.